hdcui/Homeworks/README.md

 All homeworks on JIKEXUEYUAN.

-This project is to show what I have learned from Jikexueyuan online classes, I upload them to Git, hoping these simple demoes may help you!
+This project shows what I have learned from Jikexueyuan online classes, I upload them to Git, hoping these simple demoes can help you!